 Let’s face it.
 More than 90% of homework is done by parents.
 If you ask second graders to make the model of the Taj Mahal, of course, the parents would do it.
 This is why we mentioned in the first step that the teachers should understand the students and give them a mountain that they can climb.
 As mentioned, articulate the learning objectives and while interacting with the parents, let them know that you are expecting minimum involvement from them.
 If you are assigning holiday homework to high school students and students in higher grades, this step can be skipped.

 On what basis are you going to grade the holiday homework?
 The criteria and the grading pattern must be transparent so that the students have a clear understanding of what to focus on.
 When you are designing the holiday homework, create a proper framework that you want to stick by and share with your students.

 Holiday homework is an amazing way to let your students stand close to what they have learned.
 As mentioned, it is important to strike a balance and help your students have a good holiday while learning new skills and polishing the existing ones.
-It is up to the teacher to make the homework dull or interesting and the tips that we have discussed are sure to help with the latter.
-Go ahead and create a homework that the students would enjoy doing!
+It is up to the teacher to make homework dull or interesting and the tips that we have discussed are sure to make it the latter.
+Go ahead and create homework that the students would enjoy doing!

 To bring ease and efficiency to the table, it is of utmost importance to digitize your school.
 With a brilliant suite of features, the Teachmint Integrated School Platform makes the process of management, teaching, learning, and analysis- easy, effective, and practically consolidated with one another.
 Check out the features here.